We’ll go through how to organise each method of arranging custody. We think it’s also important to discuss AI tools and their pros and cons.

 Step three: Serve the application

-Once you’ve submitted all required documentation, you must serve your former spouse.
+You’ve submitted all required documentation.
+You must now serve your former spouse.
 Service should include:

 The Initiating Application.